manudss/akita-filters-plugin/README.md

  - hide: true, it will be applied and not displayed in the ui.

-You can also use AkitaFilterLocal or AkitaFilterServer, to specify if a filter is local (that must have a predicate) or server that must have a value, and don't have predicate.
+This type is deprecated in favor of AkitaFilterLocal or AkitaFilterServer, to specify if a filter is local (that must have a predicate) or server that must have a value, and don't have predicate.

 ```typescript
 export interface AkitaFilterLocal<S extends EntityState, E = getEntityType<S>> extends AkitaFilterBase<S, E> {